 Let’s take the example of a 20-pound dog.
-Holistic veterinarians would typically give a 20-pound dog about 2mg of prednisone or Medrol as a daily replacement dose.
+Holistic veterinarians would typically give a 20-pound dog about 2mg of Medrol or 2.5mg of prednisone as a daily replacement dose.
 On the other hand, an anti-inflammatory dose can range from 5mg-20mg per day.
 That’s double, triple, or even 10-fold as much as a daily replacement dose!

 Here’s another way to look at it.
 Do you know someone who takes thyroid hormone?
 That person takes a tiny dose each day.
 It’s a lifelong treatment to replace the amount of thyroid hormone a body would normally make.
 If that person took 10 times what they actually needed, there would be some serious medical consequences very quickly.